 First report in session 7 Thu 1300 UTC.
 Visual testing being prepared for beginning of next week; update of summary for EE and EE related being prepared, the NN library was discussed and recommended for AHG study.

 It is asked if the library would be linked to VTM/ECM.
 This would in principle be possible.
 It was mentioned that it should come with the usual software licensing conditions.

+JVET-X0207 JVET BoG Report: VVC v1/v2 Conformance Testing [I. Moccagatta, D. Rusanovskyy]